lightning/bolts/01-messaging.md

 field, the node is forced to add parsing logic for that field in order to determine the offset of any fields that follow.

-The monotonicity constraint ensures that all `type`s are unique and can appear at most once.
+The strict monotonicity constraint ensures that all `type`s are unique and can appear at most once.
 Fields that map to complex objects, e.g. vectors, maps, or structs, should do so by defining the encoding such that the object is serialized within a single `tlv_record`.
 The uniqueness constraint, among other things, enables the following optimizations: